hakavlad/nohang/README.md

 You can also enable `separate_log` in the config to logging in `/var/log/nohang/nohang.log`.

-## Additional tools: oom-sort, psi-top, psi-monitor, i-memhog
+## Additional tools: oom-sort, psi-top, psi-monitor

 ### oom-sort